Oil price plunge could leave helicopters sputtering

 The oil slide has already taken its toll on shares of helicopter transport firms, which along with leasing companies are major customers of the manufacturers.
 With their own fleets, these companies fly crews and material to offshore sites for oil companies.
 Their helicopters are also used for search-and-rescue missions and other purposes.

 Since oil turned south in mid-2014, shares in the big transport firms have followed.
-CHC Group has dropped 70 percent, Era Group has slumped 29 percent and Bristow Group is down 24 percent.
-By contrast, the S&P 500 index has gained about 3 percent over that time.
+CHC Group (HELI.N) has dropped 70 percent, Era Group (ERA.N) has slumped 29 percent and Bristow Group (BRS.N) is down 24 percent.
+By contrast, the S&P 500 index .SPX has gained about 3 percent over that time.

 "It’s a pretty unsettled time in our industry right now," said CHC spokesman T.R.
 Reid, adding that CHC remained optimistic about long-term demand.
 "The industry is moving further and further offshore," Reid said.